salsabil812/salsabil812/README.md

 - 👋 Hi, I’m @salsabil812
 - 👀 I’m interested in Tennis and Music
-- 🌱 I’m currently a first year data-engineering student
+- 🌱 I’m currently a data-engineering student
 - 💞️ I'm looking forward to start working with great companies
 - 📫 How to reach me : contact me on salsabil.benhlima@ieee.org